aroberge/friendly-traceback-docs/docs/html/_sources/index.rst.txt

     as I believe that they are more easily understandable by most users.
     Occasionally, I write some examples as text so that they can provide the required information to people relying on screen readers.
-    If you are such a user and need help because the use of screenshots prevents you from understanding the explanations, please do not hesitate to reach out to me: andre.roberge@gmail.com
+    If you rely on screen readers and need help because the use of screenshots prevents you from understanding the explanations, please do not hesitate to reach out to me: andre.roberge@gmail.com

-To be more specific, while friendly can be useful for advanced programmers, it strives to present the information in a way that is easily understood by beginners and/or by users who would like to get information about traceback in their own language. friendly can give more detailed information as to **where** an exception occurred, **what** a given exception means and **why** it might have occurred (sometimes adding suggestions as to how to fix it.)
+To be more specific, while **friendly** can be useful for advanced programmers, it strives to present the information in a way that is easily understood by beginners and/or by users who would like to get information about traceback in their own language.
+**friendly** can give more detailed information as to **where** an exception occurred, **what** a given exception means and **why** it might have occurred (sometimes adding suggestions as to how to fix it.)

-Even though friendly can be used on its own with a specially designed console, a better option might be to use it together with GUI-based editors/IDE including JupyterLab and Jupyter notebooks.
+Even though **friendly** can be used on its own with a specially designed console, a better option might be to use it together with GUI-based editors/IDE including JupyterLab and Jupyter notebooks.
 I explain how to do so later.